|

 frequently told Roger Field, "I'm going to become the

-United States in September 1969 at the age of 22, speaking
+moved to the United States in September 1969 at the age of

-little English.
-"Naturally, when I came to this country, my
+22, speaking little English.
+"Naturally, when I came to this

-accent was very bad, and my accent was also very strong,
+country, my accent was very bad, and my accent was also very

-which was an obstacle as I began to pursue acting."
-There he
+strong, which was an obstacle as I began to pursue acting."

-trained at Gold's Gym in Santa Monica, California, with Joe
+There he trained at Gold's Gym in Santa Monica, California,

-partners was Ric Drasin, a professional wrestler who
+training partners was Ric Drasin, a professional wrestler

-designed the original Gold's Gym logo in 1973.he also became
+who designed the original Gold's Gym logo in 1973.he also

 Olympia Bodybuilding Competition title in New York, and

-Barbara Baker, an English teacher he lived with until 1974.
+Arnold met Barbara Baker, an English teacher he lived with

-came down to this: she was a well-balanced woman who wanted
+"Basically it came down to this: she was a well-balanced

-an ordinary, solid life, and I was not a well-balanced man,
+woman who wanted an ordinary, solid life, and I was not a

-and hated the very idea of ordinary life."Baker has
+well-balanced man, and hated the very idea of ordinary

-- the world revolved around him."Baker published her memoir
+classically conceited - the world revolved around him."Baker

-in 2006, entitled Arnold and Me: In the Shadow of the
+published her memoir in 2006, entitled Arnold and Me: In the

 contributed to the book with a foreword, and also met with